openhab/openhab-core/bundles/org.openhab.core.io.rest.log/README.md

 FORMAT: 1A

-# Eclipse SmartHome UI Logging Bundle
+# openHAB UI Logging Bundle

 This Bundle provides a resource at the REST API to enable a consumer to fetch the set log levels.
 It also receives log messages which will be logged to the server's log.